TADRA is the acronym used to refer to Georgia’s Teenage and Adult Driver Responsibility Act.

 Yes.
 The conditions associated with a Class D Georgia driver’s license are based on the class of license, not the age of the driver.
 Drivers 18 or older that have had no major traffic convictions in the last 12 months may apply in person or online for a Class C Georgia driver’s license.
 DDS internet services are available twenty-fours a day and seven days a week.

 Joshua’s Law was enacted in 2005.
-Among other things, it requires all teens under the age of 17 that apply for a Class D Georgia driver’s license on or after January 1, 2007 to show proof that they successfully completed a DDS-approved driver education course.
+Among other things, it requires all teens under the age of 17 that apply for a Class D Georgia driver’s license on or after January 1, 2007 to show proof that they successfully completed a DDS-approved driver education course from a certified Driver Training School.

 No. One of the statutory requirements for obtaining a Class D Georgia driver’s license is that the applicant must have held a valid Learner’s Permit for at least 12 months and one day prior to application for the Class D Georgia driver’s license.